 Shrinkage: Radial: 2.3%, Tangential: 5.5%, Volumetric: 6.2%, T/R Ratio: 2.4

 Color/Appearance: Heartwood color initially almost white, darkening to a yellowish brown color with age.
 Sapwood isn’t clearly distinguished from heartwood.

 Grain/Texture: Grain is usually straight, or occasionally interlocked.
 With a uniform medium to fine texture and good natural luster.

-Endgrain: Diffuse-porous; large pores in no specific arrangement; radial multiples of 2-5 common; growth rings indistinct; rays usually not visible without lens; parenchyma diffuse-in-aggregates.
+Endgrain: Diffuse-porous; large pores in no specific arrangement, very few to few; radial multiples of 2-5 common; growth rings indistinct; narrow to medium rays usually not visible without lens, spacing wide to normal; parenchyma diffuse-in-aggregates.

 Rot Resistance: Generally rated as non-durable to perishable regarding decay resistance, and also susceptible to insect attack.

 Workability: Jelutong’s low density make it very easy to work with both hand and machine tools.
 Some gum buildup may occur on cutting tools, but overall results are good.
 Glues, stains, turns, and finishes well.

 Odor: Jelutong can have a distinct sour odor while being worked.